gitting-around/swrob-01-Exercises/SLAM/slam.md

 SLAM (Simultainous Localization and Mapping) is techniques for localization of a robot in an unknown environment.
 I.e. we don't have a map of the world and we don't know the robot's location in the world.

 # 1. Implement graph slam only with poses
-Implement a function, which can solve the graph SLAM problem only with a continous series of poses.
-The function should take as input a series of landmarks and poses, and output .
+Implement a function, which can solve the graph SLAM problem only with a continous series of poses (you might want to start in 1D).
+The function should take as input a series of poses, and output the most likely locations.

 ![\mu=\Omega^{-1}\cdot \xi](https://render.githubusercontent.com/render/math?math=%5Cmu%3D%5COmega%5E%7B-1%7D%5Ccdot%20%5Cxi)

-You can test using the following robot positions in 1D: x0=-3 moves by 5 moves by 3
+You can test using the following robot positions in 1D to test your function:

+x<sub>0</sub>=-3

+moves by 5

+moves by 3

 Hereby ![\xi](https://render.githubusercontent.com/render/math?math=%5Cxi) should be: